jd-coderepos/llms4subjects/README.md

 - [**supplementary-datasets**](https://github.com/jd-coderepos/llms4subjects/tree/main/supplementary-datasets): This subfolder includes all excluded data from the open-access GND and TIBKAT datasets that are not part of the **LLMs4Subjects** shared task.
 For instance, this may include records from TIBKAT in languages other than English or German or records where a specific record type is too sparse.
 Although not part of the official shared task, these records are available for participants to use as needed.

+- [**shared-task-eval-script**](https://github.com/jd-coderepos/llms4subjects/tree/main/shared-task-eval-script): This subfolder contains the official evaluation script used to generate the quantitative evaluation results for **LLMs4Subjects** participant team submissions.

 ## 📧 Contact

 llms4subjects [at] gmail.com